VOICES OF YOUTH KALAMAZOO

 ∙ Artist / Any medium

-VOICES of YOUTH KALAMAZOO will be offering its second session starting in the Spring of 2023.
-Workshops dates are set for Saturday, April 23, April 29, May 6 and May 13, .
-Classes begin at 11 a.m. and will end at 1:30 p.m.
+VOICES of YOUTH KALAMAZOO will be offering its second session starting October 7, 2023.
+Workshops dates are set for Saturday, October 7, October 14, October 21, and October 28, Classes begin at 11 a.m. and will end at 1:30 p.m.
+Lunch is provided.
+Workshops take place at the YMCA, 1001 W. Maple St.

-The topics we are addressing will be TRANSPORTATION, MENTAL HEALTH, POLICING, and IN-SCHOOL VIOLENCE.
-There will be opportunities for youth to take on roles in creating photography, and artwork supporting stories in these topic areas.
+In addition to professional writing mentors, we have a radio journalist who will be coaching students for podcasts or audio stories.
+There will also be opportunities for youth to take on roles in creating photography, and artwork supporting stories in these topic areas.

-All stories are approached through a solutions approach and reported with an eye towards ways the issues are related to structural and ongoing systemic racism.
+All stories are approached through a solutions approach and reported with an eye toward ways the issues are related to structural and ongoing systemic racism.

 WORKSHOP BASED/INSTRUCTIONAL LEARNING

-A professional journalist will l the workshops providing step-by-step in how to write, how to research, and how to interview sources for a story.
+A professional journalist will facilitate the workshops providing step-by-step guidance in how to write, how to research, and how to interview sources for a story.
 A syllabus will be provided at the beginning of the session.

 You will not be working on this project alone!
-Each topic will have its own Writing Mentor and Art/Photography Mentor.
+Each topic will have its own Writing Mentor, Audio Mentor, and Art/Photography Mentor.

 All roles will be compensated at local journalism industry standards for their content upon publication.